praegus/fitnesse-bootstrap-plus-theme/readme.md

 ###Usage:
 * Build the jar: `mvn clean install`
-* Copy the jar form the traget directory to FitNesse's plugins-directory
+* Copy the jar from the target directory to FitNesse's plugins-directory
 * Add 'Theme=bootstrap-plus' to plugins.properties

 ###Screenshots: